Wedding Photography at Bromley Civic Centre/Register Office

 Moving On to the Reception

 After the ceremony and posed shots, Bromley offers many venues to move on to for the wedding breakfast.
-The Civic Centre is a short walk from the town centre with a wide range of restaurants, pubs and hotels to choose from.
+The Civic Centre is a short walk from the town centre, with many restaurants, pubs and hotels.
 I am happy to accompany the wedding party for some shots of the early part of the meal.
 My two-hour package allows time for this.

 Bromley Register Office FAQs